As a cop, Diane Olson once patrolled the gritty streets of Winnipeg, her hometown.

 The median price paid by international buyers for a home in the U.S. through March was $219,400, according to the NAR, down 11 per cent from the 2009 median price of $247,100.
 That’s roughly in line with the $250,000 median price Olson estimates her clients typically fork out for a home in Phoenix.

-And what kind of home does $250,000 buy you in Phoenix these days?
+And what kind of home does $250,000 buy you in could i have herpes Phoenix these days?

 “There’s a big difference between buying in the East Valley and the West Valley,” she explains.
 “In the West, you get a much bigger bang for your buck, because when the market crashed that was the side of the city that was building out, as you go toward L.A.
 The East was very established.”